Clement83/StickFighter/README.md

 Gamebuino stick figther
 Design by Quirby64.

-A fighting game fort gamebuino.
+A fighting game for gamebuino.